MouJieQin/fstd/README.md

 # fstd
 A dictionary engine powered by Finite State Transducers, a data structure that enables us to search in dictionaries with many ways, including regex, suggesting based on edit distance, other than just prefix search powered by trie data structure used by traditional dictionaries.
 Fstd dictionary provides two format file: `fstdx` and `fstdd` , which is similar to the popular dictionary format: `mdx` and `mdd`.
-A [converter](https://github.com/MouJieQin/mdict-fstd) from mdx/mdd to fstdx/fstdd.
+A [fstdtools](https://github.com/MouJieQin/fstdtools) that can convert mdx/mdd to fstdx/fstdd.

 ## Features